JereKuusela/valheim-expand_world_prefabs/README.md

       - Second parameter is the condition (single value, multiple values, range).
       - Note: Valheim day is 30 minutes, Valheim hour is 1.25 minutes, Valheim minute is 1.25 seconds.
       - [Discord Guide](https://discord.com/channels/1167153871546744842/1360994829663867040)
+    - `realtime`: When the real-world time changes.
+      - First parameter is the granularity (day, hour, minute, second).
+      - Second parameter is the condition (single value, multiple values, range).
+      - Uses server timezone.
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
 - types: List of types.
 - chance (default: `1`, P): Chance to execute this entry when all filters match.